candosh/GitPaws/README.md

 **[https://gitpaws.vercel.app](https://gitpaws.vercel.app)**

 ## Usage
-Enter your GitHub ID, click fetch and then adopt, and a link will be copied that you can paste directly into ReadMe.
+Enter your GitHub ID, click fetch and then adopt, and a link will be copied that you can paste directly into ReadMe 💕

 Replace `your-username` with your GitHub username and watch your cat grow! 🌱➡️🐱

+# Notification
+I carried out this project to experiment with AI vibe coding.
+It took about an hour to create the service.🫢😎